Catholic Charities Wishes Everyone A Very Blessed Christmas

 The Office of Family Life of Catholic Charities announces that the Vatican is hosting the 8th World Meeting on Families in September 2015 in Philadelphia (September 22-27, 2015).
 We are assessing the diocesan interest in traveling to and attending the meeting as pilgrims together.

 Interest Assessment Sessions will be held on Monday, August 11th at 6:30 p.m.
 Eastern time at Sts.
 Peter and Paul Parish Center in Petersburg, IN and Wednesday, August 13th at 6:30 p.m.
 Central time at Holy Redeemer in Evansville.
 A teleconference/webinar Interest Assessment Session will be held on Tuesday, August 19th.
 Registration is only required for the teleconference/webinar.
 To find out more or register for Webinar, click here.

-Our Christmas Giving Program has helped many needy families in our community have a blessed Christmas.
-Due to the generousity of our donors, gifts were provided for 392 children in 2013.
+Our Christmas Giving Program has helped many needy families in our community the past 27 years have a blessed Christmas.
+Due to the generousity of our donors, gifts were provided for 394 children in 2014.
 What joy it is to know that children in need will have Christmas gifts this year due to our generous donors.
+See more pictures here.

 Respecting Life: A Catholic Perspective on the Death Penalty